fusion-energy/neutronics-workshop/README.md

 - A simple parameter study that makes use of unique ID's for each simulation.
 - Some candiate breeder materials can meet the TBR requirment with a thinner blanket.
-- Increasing the thickness of blanket or lthium 6 enrichment tend to increase the TBR
+- Increasing the thickness of blanket or lthium 6 enrichment tend to increase the TBR but not for all materials.

 &ensp;
 <p align="center"><b>